-In March 2019, the Committee approved the following awards to Mr. Harrison under the Long-Term Performance Equity Plan: (i) a transition incentive award with a target value of \$5,100,000 for the 2019 one-year period and (ii) an incentive award with a target value of \$6,200,000 for the 2019-2021 three-year period.
-The performance measures and threshold, target and maximum levels of performance and weightings for the 2019 one-year transition incentive award are identical to the performance measures and threshold, target and maximum levels of performance and weightings for the 2019 Annual Bonus Plan described above.
-The performance measures and threshold, target and maximum levels of performance and weightings for the 2019-2021 three-year incentive award are identical to the performance measures and threshold, target and maximum levels of performance and weightings for awards under the 2019 Long-Term Plan described above.
-The amount of the incentive awards earned will be determined by the Committee and paid to Mr. Harrison in early 2020 (in the case of the 2019 one-year transition incentive award) or 2022 (in the case of the 2019-2021 three-year incentive award), in each case, based on the Company's audited consolidated financial results for the applicable performance period and any adjustments made by the Committee.
+In February 2021, the Committee approved an incentive award to Mr. Harrison under the Long-Term Performance Equity Plan with a target value of \$6,700,000 for the fiscal 2021 - fiscal 2023 three-year performance period (the "2021 Long-Term Performance Equity Plan").
+The performance measures and threshold, target and maximum levels of performance and weightings for the award under the 2021 Long-Term Performance Equity Plan are identical to the performance measures and threshold, target and maximum levels of performance and weightings for awards under the 2021 Long-Term Performance Plan described above.
+The amount of the incentive award earned will be determined by the Committee and paid to Mr. Harrison in early fiscal 2024 based on the Company's audited consolidated financial results for fiscal 2021 through fiscal 2023 and any adjustments made by the Committee.